U.S. News Rankings

 |SAT/ACT scores must be received by||February 15|

-The student-faculty ratio at Ursinus College is 12:1, and the school has 79.1 percent of its classes with fewer than 20 students.
-The most popular majors at Ursinus College include: Social Sciences; Biological and Biomedical Sciences; Psychology; English Language and Literature/Letters; and Parks, Recreation, Leisure, and Fitness Studies.
-The average freshman retention rate, an indicator of student satisfaction, is 89.0 percent.
+The student-faculty ratio at Ursinus College is 11:1, and the school has 79.3 percent of its classes with fewer than 20 students.
+The most popular majors at Ursinus College include: Biological and Biomedical Sciences; Social Sciences; Psychology; English Language and Literature/Letters; and Parks, Recreation, Leisure, and Fitness Studies.
+The average freshman retention rate, an indicator of student satisfaction, is 89.5 percent.

-Ursinus College has a total undergraduate enrollment of 1,776, with a gender distribution of 46.7 percent male students and 53.3 percent female students.
-At this school, 95.0 percent of the students live in college-owned, -operated, or -affiliated housing and 5.0 percent of students live off campus.
+Ursinus College has a total undergraduate enrollment of 1,680, with a gender distribution of 48.7 percent male students and 51.3 percent female students.
 Ursinus College is part of the NCAA III athletic conference.